 According to Gibson, the jump caused a few eliminations and he and Cat unfortunately picked up a couple of stops later on course.

-Brown kept Cat for about a year and then sold him to a young rider who competed him at the preliminary level.
+Gibson kept Cat for about a year and then sold him to a young rider who competed him at the preliminary level.

 “He came from out west,” he said.
 “He used to be shown as an open jumper.
 He was a little bit tricky to ride.
 You had to be aware.
 You couldn’t move too fast around him or he’d start to freak out, even grooming him.